jameswhite/template-regex/README.markdown

     [% DATE %]T[% TIME %][% TZ_OFF %] [% HOSTNAME %] [% ASA_CODE %] Built [% DIRECTION %] [% TRANSPORT %] connection [% SESSION %] for [% IFACE_IP_PORT_P %] to [% IFACE_IP_PORT_P %]'

-and return the name of the template (or dot-delimited list of sub-templates along with a list ref to all the patterns matched in the provided tags.

-It aims to provide a way to normalize your log parsing into the fewest patterns possible.
+and return the name of the template (and a list of patterns matched by the tokens) It aims to provide a way to normalize your log parsing into the fewest patterns possible.

 # Example